 Did you have a chance to see the Grammys?
 Adele was a huge winner, the Foo Fighters asked everyone to actually play an instrument, and there were several stirring tributes to Whitney Houston.
-One of the most inspiring moments to us was the tribute and performance of Glen Campbell.
+One of the most inspiring moments was the tribute to and performance of Glen Campbell.

 In June of last year, Campbell revealed that he had Alzheimer’s disease.
 He’s 75 now, and has had a stellar career.
 He’s known for such hits as Wichita Lineman, By the Time I Get to Phoenix, and Rhinestone Cowboy.
 He has performed with Frank Sinatra, The Monkees, Elvis, and the Righteous Brothers, and for a time was a full-fledged member of the Beach Boys.
 At the Grammy Awards he performed a medley of hits with the Band Perry and Blake Shelton.

 Campbell still tours (after all, he’s promoting a new album!), and he has a few ringers in his band to help him along.
 In addition to using a teleprompter to remember the lyrics to songs that he’s been singing for 50 years, he is joined by his brother, Shannon, on rhythm guitar, his sister, Ashley, on keyboards and violin, and his son, Cal, on drums.
 One of Campbell’s symptoms is a loss of short-term memory, and when he goes astray, the family and his gadgets get him back on the rails.